MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 - [What is Power BI Premium?](../enterprise/service-premium-what-is.md)
 - [Get samples for Power BI](../create-reports/sample-datasets.md)

-Now, let's move on to the next section, dashboards.
+Now, let's move on to the next building block, dashboards.

 ## Dashboards

 A *dashboard* is a single canvas of zero or more [tiles](../create-reports/service-dashboard-tiles.md).
 Dashboards can only be created and viewed in the Power BI service.
 They aren't available in Power BI Desktop.
-The tiles that appear on a dashboard were specifically put there by a report creator or owner.
+The tiles that appear on a dashboard are specifically put there by a report creator or designer.

 You can create a dashboard by *pinning* tiles on the dashboard from a report, Q&A, other dashboards, Excel, SSRS, and more.
 Even entire report pages can be pinned to a dashboard.
 A special type of tile called a [widget](../create-reports/service-dashboard-add-widget.md) is added directly onto the dashboard.
 Examples of widget tiles are videos, URLs, and images.